aws-samples/aws-sam-swift/docs/index.md

 ## Project Templates
 The tool currently supports two templates.
 Check back often, as we intend to add new templates regularly.

-**Hello World**

-This template creates a basic Lambda function that returns a welcome message.
+- **Hello World** creates a basic Lambda function that returns a welcome message.
 It also creates an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) REST endpoint to invoke your function.

-**Serverless API**

-This template creates a full REST API to add, update, select, and remove items in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) database.
+- **Serverless API** creates a full REST API to add, update, select, and remove items in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) database.
 An API Gateway uses Lambda functions to handle each action.

 ## License